 Use Interaction Administrator to enable the "EnableCallRecovery" parameter on the primary CIC server in a switchover pair to allow the recovery of both calls and SMS generic objects.
-If you don't enable this parameter and then configure Call Recovery, the Call Recovery feature won't work.
-For more information about Interaction Administrator, see the Interaction Administrator documentation.
+If you don't enable this parameter before configuring the Call Recovery feature, the Call Recovery feature won't work.
+For more information about configuring Call Recovery, see Configure the Call Recovery Feature.
+For more information about Interaction Administrator, see the Interaction Administrator Help.